 So, after the hike and seeing our families (there’s really a lot that happened in this period, but maybe you can check that out another time) we went on with our planned adventure and headed to SE Asia.
 Our plan was to travel around Thailand, Vietnam, Cambodia, Laos, Myanmar and where ever else we felt the whim to go.
 Then, well, global pandemic happened, so we came back to the US after only a couple months.
 We laid around feeling sorry for ourselves for awhile.
 Then we took care of some family obligations.
 Then we began our search.

 Steve and I knew we were now trapped in the US for at least a year.
-We didn’t have a home or jobs, and we really didn’t want to throw in the towel on adventuring.
-We had trip permits to complete the last 600 miles of the Pacific Crest Trail, but the PCTA asked hikers not to hike.
+We intentionally didn’t have a home or jobs, and we really didn’t want to throw in the towel on adventuring.
+We had trip permits to complete the last 600 miles of the Pacific Crest Trail, but the PCTA asked hikers not to hike in 2020.
 Other long trails were asking the same, for hikers to stay close to home and only do shorter trips requiring no re-supply.
 Seems we chose a hard couple years to duck out on real life, but hey, what are you going to do?

 So we opted to list the camper van for sale and then see what happened.
 We had listed it in the Fall before going to Thailand with almost zero response, so we didn’t know what to expect.
 In the end, we should have asked a lot more than we did, because it flew out the door!